panique/mini2/README.md

 ## Change log

+- [panique] upgrade from Slim 2.5 to 2.6
 - [panique] upgrade from Slim 2.4.3 to 2.5.0
 - [sim2github] renamed model path to uppercase to fit PSR-4